Get insider access

 0.9 lbs

-The Superlux HD 681 are more comfortable than the Superlux HD 668B.
-They're just as lightweight and have a better headband design that doesn't feel as tight on the head and extends a bit further than the Superlux HD 668B.
+These headphones fit comfortably and are even more comfortable than the Superlux HD 668B.
+They're just as lightweight but have a better headband design that extends further and doesn't feel as tight on the head.
 They also have large ear cups that fit well around most listeners' ears.
-Unfortunately, the ear cup padding feels a bit stiff and may cause a bit of uneven pressure.
-It's not particularly uncomfortable, but it's noticeable after wearing them for a while.
+Unfortunately, the ear cup padding feels a bit stiff and can cause a bit of uneven pressure.
+While the padding isn't particularly uncomfortable, it's noticeable after wearing them for a while.

 0